mohrt/oneblock-cordova/1Block_draft.md

 Upon the next login to a service, The service identifies the mode and sends the site revoke public key back to the client.
 The client then mixes the revoke private key with the site revoke public key to re-create the shared key-pair.
-This can then be used to sign the "Revoke 1Block" phrase and POST it back, along with the new ID information.
+This can then be used to sign the text (login host) and POST it back, along with the new ID information.
 The service verifies the signature with the shared public address.
 If it is successful, the 1Block ID is removed and replaced with the new one.